marlene-rinker/data-structures-and-algorithms/README.md

 ## API
 `getListLength()` finds the length of the linked list. `kthFromEnd()` takes in a number (k) and returns the value at the kth from the end position of the linked list.

+# Merge Lists
+Write a function that takes in two linked lists and merges them into a zipped list.

+## Challenge
+Write a function called `mergeLists` which takes two linked lists as arguments.
+Zip the two linked lists together into one so that the nodes alternate between the two lists and return a reference to the head of the zipped list.
+Try and keep additional space down to O(1).
+You have access to the Node class and all the properties on the Linked List class as well as the methods created in previous challenges.

+## Approach & Efficiency
+Added a function called mergeLists in a new file that requires my LinkedList class from the previous linked list challenges.
+Created tests to verify the functionality.

+## API
+`mergeLists()` takes in two linked lists, creates a new list, puts nodes alternately from the two lists into the new list.